Human Sovereign

-The Human Sovereign (人皇 (Rénhuáng)), otherwise called the Sovereign of Man, was the third Chinese legendary king after Pangu's era.
+The Human Sovereign (人皇 (Rénhuáng)), otherwise called the Sovereign of Man, was the third legendary Chinese king after Pangu's era.
 According to Yiwen Leiju, he was the third and last of the Three Sovereigns.

 Biography

 According to the "Basic Annals of the Three Sovereigns" (三皇本紀) in Sima Zhen’s supplement to the Records of the Grand Historian:

 The legends says that he subdivided the land of China into nine provinces, which were united during a 45,600-year dynasty.